Irish pharma group says sales of heart drug will top projections

 While Amarin is projecting sales growth of up to 65 per cent next year to between €650 million and $700 million, it said it did not expect to see an immediate spike in sales following the wider FDA approval as target patients for the medicine generally see their doctors only infrequently.

+Beyond 2020, Amarin believes that Vascepa total net revenue will grow to reach multiple billions of dollars

 Amarin has now raised its 2019 guidance three times.
-At the start of last year, Amarin was pencilling in sales of around $350 million for the year, up more than 50 per cent on 2018.
-In July, that guidance was updated to between $380 million and $420 million and last month, after the Food and Drug Administration approved its wider use in patients at risk of heart attack or stroke, the company raised the guidance again - to between $410 million and $425 million.
+At the start of last year, Amarin was pencilling in sales of about $350 million for the year, up more than 50 per cent on 2018.
+In July, that guidance was updated to between $380 million and $420 million and last month, after the FDA approved its wider use in patients at risk of heart attack or stroke, the company raised the guidance again – to between $410 million and $425 million.

 “Beyond 2020, Amarin reiterates that it believes that Vascepa total net revenue will grow to reach multiple billions of dollars,” the company said in a statement.